reedptaylor/reed-portfolio/Content/projects.md

 Source code for my iOS app that uses a deep learning image classifier to classify over 103 different species of flowers.
 Trained on a self augmented version of the VGG Flower dataset.

 ## Dataset
-To create the datset for training with Apple's CreateML, I used the large VGG Flower dataset (found here http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html) along with around 100-200 suplemental images dowloaded from Google for each of the categories.
+To create the dataset for training with Apple's CreateML, I used the large VGG Flower dataset (found here http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html) along with around 100-200 supplemental images dowloaded from Google for each of the categories.

 ## Models
 This project uses a "FlowerOrNot" classify to first see if a photo has a flower in it, then performs flower classification on the "FlowerClassifier" model.